 We have significant operations in Argentina.
 In the second quarter of 2018, the Argentine peso rapidly devalued relative to the U.S. dollar, which along with increased inflation, indicated that the three-year cumulative inflation in that country exceeded 100 percent as of June 30, 2018.
-As a result, we elected to adopt highly inflationary accounting as of July 1, 2018 for our affiliate, Ingredion Argentina S.A.
-Under highly inflationary accounting, our affiliate's functional currency is the U.S. dollar, and its income statement and balance sheet are measured in U.S. dollars using both current and historical rates of exchange.
+As a result, we elected to adopt hyperinflation accounting as of July 1, 2018 for our affiliate, Ingredion Argentina S.A.
+Under hyperinflation accounting, our affiliate's functional currency is the U.S. dollar, and its income statement and balance sheet are measured in U.S. dollars using both current and historical rates of exchange.
 The effect of changes in exchange rates on Argentine-peso-denominated monetary assets and liabilities is reflected in earnings in financing costs.

 Interest Rate Risk: We occasionally use interest rate swaps and T-Locks to hedge our exposure to interest rate changes, to reduce the volatility of our financing costs, or to achieve a desired proportion of fixed versus floating rate debt, based on current and projected market conditions.
-We did not have any T-Locks outstanding as of December 31, 2019.
+We did not have any T-Locks outstanding as of December 31, 2020.

-As of December 31, 2019, our AOCI account included \$1 million of net losses (net of an insignificant amount of income tax benefit) related to settled T-Locks.
-These deferred losses are being amortized to financing costs over the terms of the senior notes with which they are associated.
-It is anticipated that \$1 million of these net losses (net of an insignificant amount of income tax benefit) will be reclassified into earnings during the next 12 months.
+As of December 31, 2020, our AOCI account included \$4 million of net losses (net of \$1 million tax benefit) related to settled T-Locks.
+These deferred losses are being amortized to financing costs over the term of the senior notes with which they are associated.
+The net losses reclassified into earnings during the next 12 months are not anticipated to be significant.